ricomariani/CG-SQL-author/docs/user_guide/02_using_data.md

 ### Going Crazy

-We've only scratched the surface of what SQLite can do and most DML constructs are supported by CQL.
+We've only scratched the surface of what SQLite can do, and almost all DML constructs are supported by CQL.
 This includes common table expressions, and even recursive versions of the same.
 But remember, when it comes to DML, the CQL compiler only has to validate the types and figure out what the result shape will be -- SQLite